parismollo/Galah/README.md

 # Gradient Descent

-The purpose of this repository is to practice the use of the gradient descent technique.
-Exercise from the Book "Data Science from Scratch".
+The purpose of this repository is my self practice of the Gradient Descent technique.
+Exercise from the Book "Data Science from Scratch"

+I am a student that is learning, let me know if you find any errors,the code is inspired from examples and exercises found in books.

 ## What  have I learned from Gradient Descent?